Explore expert tips on how to find affordable home insurance in Honolulu, Hawaii.

 Why you can trust The Zebra

 Homeowners insurance is a critical element of homeownership.
 It covers your dwelling — and the personal property within it — against a variety of perils, including fire, theft, vandalism, or wind damage.
 Incidents like this occur often.
 When paired with the high cost of repairing or rebuilding a house, purchasing homeowners coverage can seem like a smart move.
+The average homeowners policy costs $35 per month in Honolulu, Hawaii.

 The cost of home insurance factors in variables such as the cost of building materials, the value of your personal belongings, and the overall value of the primary dwelling.
 The location of your home also contributes to the price of your homeowners insurance policy.
 In areas prone to perils likefrozen pipes, hail, windstorms, or wildfires, home insurance rates may be higher to account for the extra risk.
 Learn more about what is covered by a homeowners insurance policy.